-Opportunities for CCU Faculty to Broaden their Global Reach
+Strategies for Coastal Carolina University Faculty to Broaden Their Global Reach

 Want to Travel Abroad with CCU Students?

-Want to Develop/Participate in an Alumni and Community International Travel Program?
+Want to Develop/Participate in an Alumni & Community International Travel Program?

 If you are interested in developing through your department an international alumni and community travel experience, please reach out to Associate Provost Domke-Damonte (email@example.com) for how to get started.

 Bringing International Visitors to Campus

 You are requested to notify the office of the Associate Provost for Global Initiatives if you are hosting international visitors for two reasons: (1) we want to celebrate their engagement on our campus with you and your department; and (2) we want to partner with you to assure effective and consistent welcome of all international visitors to campus.
 We can also help support organization of arrangements for these visitors.

 Please share your international engagement and efforts!
 As a new initiative in 2016-17, in support of Goal 5 of the new strategic plan to tell the CCU story, we are piloting a sharing link on which we would ask you to share your involvement in international research, international publication, grant receipt, conference involvement, hosting of international visitors, topics and/or outreach through classes, etc. so that we can better elevate the level of outreach internationally at CCU.
 Please visit Our International Involvement to see the stories shared to date and to report yours.